PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

 We make two major observations: First, \juan{\texttt{rcc}} improves the copy throughput by 58.3$\times{}$ for 8 KiB and by 118.5$\times{}$ for 8 MiB arrays, whereas \texttt{rci} improves initialization throughput by 31.4$\times{}$ for 8 KiB and by 88.7$\times{}$ for 8 MiB arrays. \atb{Second, we observe that the throughput improvement provided by \texttt{rcc} and \texttt{rci} improves \emph{non-linearly} as the array size increases.
-The time it takes to perform \texttt{rcc} and \texttt{rci} operations \emph{does not increase linearly} with the array size.
-For every RowClone operation, \texttt{rcc} and \texttt{rci} walk the page table to find the physical addresses corresponding to the source (\texttt{rcc}) and the destination (\texttt{rcc} and \texttt{rci}) operands.
-We attribute the non-linear increase in \texttt{rcc} and \texttt{rci}'s execution time to (i) the locality exploited by rocket core in accesses to the page table and (ii) the proportionally diminishing constant cost in execution time due to common instructions executed to perform a system call.}
+The \omu{execution time (in Rocket core clock cycles)} of \texttt{rcc} and \texttt{rci} operations \omu{(not shown in Figure~\ref{fig:system-copy-speedup1})} \emph{does not increase linearly} with the array size. \omu{For example, the execution time of \texttt{rcc} is 397 and 584 cycles at 8 KiB and 16 KiB array sizes, respectively, resulting in a $1.47\times{}$ increase in execution time between 8 KiB and 16 KiB array sizes.
+However, the execution time of \texttt{rcc} is 92,656 and 187,335 cycles at 4 MiB and 8 MiB array sizes, respectively, resulting in a $2.02\times{}$ increase in execution time between 4 MiB and 8 MiB array sizes.
+We make similar observations on the execution time of \texttt{rci}.} For every RowClone operation, \texttt{rcc} and \texttt{rci} walk the page table to find the physical addresses corresponding to the source (\texttt{rcc}) and the destination (\texttt{rcc} and \texttt{rci}) operands.
+We attribute the non-linear increase in \texttt{rcc} and \texttt{rci}'s execution time to (i) the locality exploited by the Rocket core in accesses to the page table and (ii) the \revdel{proportionally }diminishing constant cost in the execution time of both \texttt{rcc} and \texttt{rci} due to common instructions executed to perform a system call.}